MicroEJ/docs/Tutorials/tutorialDebugGUIperformancesIssues.rst

 Each of your hardware components such as SPI, DMA or LCD controller must be configured to bring the best performances achievable.
 This implies to read carefully the datasheet of the MCU and the display and determine for example the best frequency, communication mode possible.

-Another example of configuration with DMAs, a DMA has often a burst mode to transfer data, ensure that you use this mode to maximize performances.
+Another example of configuration with DMAs, a DMA has often a burst mode to transfer data, ensure that you use this mode to maximize performance.

 Buffers location in memory